Can You Weld at Home? Basic Considerations

 Can you weld in your yard?

 The biggest concern when welding outdoors is a fire caused by sparks, especially if it is windy.
 In yards, there are many flammable materials around, for example, leaves and small branches.
-With a few welding or cutting sparks, a fire can start.
+With a few sparks, a fire can start.

-Therefore, you must ensure to take every measure to prevent fires, for instance, cleaning the entire area from flammable materials.
+Therefore, you must ensure to take every measure to prevent fires, for instance, cleaning the entire area of flammable materials.
 Avoid welding in a place where woodworking took place.

 Another thing you want to avoid is moisture in the area where you weld to avoid electric shocks.

-You must also consider the safety of any neighbors or passers-by who may be close to your welding area.
+You must also consider the safety of any neighbors or passers-by who may be close.
 You shouldn’t expose them to the arc or loud noises for the duration of your project.

-A great idea is to make a temporary workshop on concrete with welding curtains surrounding it so you can weld with safety.
+A great idea is to make a temporary workshop on concrete with welding curtains surrounding it, so you can weld safely.

 In the last part of the article, I write about general safety considerations and guidelines.